+To evaluate the crowdsourcing results, first we need to identify the reliability of the user ratings [4].
+This can be done by considering hidden influence factors in addition to the variability of subjects’ sensitivities to different artefacts.
+In previous sections, several screening techniques to identify unreliable users were presented.
+In addition, reliability measures such as inter- and intra-rater reliability should be also stated for QoE crowdtesting studies, where high values show reliable user ratings, but low values imply the presence of unreliable users or hidden influence factors in the QoE crowdtesting campaign.
+More detailed approaches and examples for statistical analysis of the test results, independent of any hidden influence factor and the actual user rating are presented in appendix I.

 Data Analysis

 When first establishing a crowdsource study’s software and methodology, correlate the data with lab “ground truth” data and visualize the bivariate relationship.
 Ideally, there will be a rectilinear relationship between the controlled lab data and the crowdsourced data.
 If the relationship is not rectilinear, it may mean that the correlation between lab and crowdsourced data changes across either axis.